 Brexit and the Sixth Anti-Money Laundering Directive

-The UK will not transpose 6AMLD into their domestic AML framework.
+The UK will not transpose 6AMLD into its domestic AML framework.
 Part of the reason is that the current UK AML regime already complies with many of rules outlined in the directive.

 With regards to beneficial ownership, “UK express trusts with taxable consequences are already required to collect information on beneficial ownership and register with HMRC’s Trust Registration Service.
 However, the new regulation widens the scope of trusts required to register to include all UK express trusts, including those with no tax consequences, with limited exemptions for some categories of trusts.
 Trustees of UK trusts that are not exempted must now collect relevant information on beneficial ownership and register by 10 March 2022.”